stoneassemblies/StoneAssemblies.Site/content/docs/stoneassemblies/introduction.md

 weight: 120
 toc: true
 ---
+> Automate other business without neglecting your own

 StoneAssemblies is a development and consulting group.
 If you are running a software business or starting a new one, you probably need us.